hjbar/stage_m1/README.md

-   - MRand should return an infinite sequence, each element being a random choice of term of the given size (we do not expect the distribution to be uniform: typically, for each syntactic node, people pick each term constructor with a fixed probability).
+   - MRand should return an infinite sequence, each element being a random choice of term of the given size (we do not expect the distribution to be uniform: typically, for each syntactic node, each term constructor can be picked with a fixed probability).

    You can implement just one of them before going to the next step, or both.
 You only need one to test your code at first.